Virakal/WoWThon/README.md

 [python]: http://www.python.org/
 [nyi]: #not-yet-implemented

+## Features ##
+WoWThon attempts to provide a simple and easy to use front end for the CP API.
+Data is accessed through object properties and only fetched from the server when it is actually needed.
+For the largest part, all interaction with the server is done behind the scenes.

+Where possible, every attempt was made to avoid making further lookups from the server explicitly.
+For example, the Guild.members property contains not a list of member IDs but a list of fully functional Character objects.

 ## Usage ##
 The WoWThon folder must be in your system path or the folder in which your client application resides in order to use the API.
 The system path may be